tomerlieber/DNS-Sinkhole-Server/README.md

 ## What is a typical flow of the server?
 The server is listening on port 5300  🠊

-The server receives a DNS request  🠊
+The server receives a DNS request from a client  🠊

 The server sends the request to a random root server  🠊